pmihango/phase-1-independent-project/README.md

 You can load a random cocktail

-Search for a known cocktailto find more details
+Search for a known cocktail to find more details and instructions to prepare it.

 List all the cocktails